4 TV Romances between Older Women and Younger Men…

 So guys, for Valentine’s Day, it’s time for a little romance.

 Here’s a wee list centring around those roles where the lead female character’s love interest is a younger man.
-Of course, many age-gap romances have been captured in the movies – such as Class (1983) and The Graduate (1967) – but today’s list is looking at some of those from the telly…
+Of course, many age-gap romances have been captured in the movies – such as Harold and Maude (1971), Class (1983) and The Graduate (1967) – but today’s list is looking at some of those from the telly…

 Dallas Sue Ellen and Peter, jade4257,